metaplex-foundation/docs/docs/candy-machine-v2/01-getting-started.md

 :::caution

 The `solana airdrop` command is sometimes unreliable.
 If the command doesn't work, you can use the airdrop tool at https://solfaucet.com.
+Make sure you are entering the right amount of SOL for airdrop request.
+It must reside inside the airdrop limit that is 2 SOL for now.

 :::